GPurgatorio/Master-Computer-Science-ICT/README.md

 <p align="center">
   <img width="500" src="./assets/virtual-network.png">
 </p>
 The Virtual Disk is a file of fixed size or dynamically expanding.
 The vOS can be shared among the VMs and stored elsewhere than in the vdisk file.
 Each write goes on the vdisk (can undo all the write ops), instead each read first look in the "file" where the vOS is, than in the vdisk file if the previous check wasn't successful.
 I can also freeze the virtual disk, and extend the file with the software I want to add, making also rollback possible.
 This file abstraction for the disk makes also possible the application of a copy on write mechanism.
-I can use the same portion of file to save an operating system, and then create only one virtual disk file containing the differences between the various virtual machine and the original disk (more or less like docker layers*).
+I can use the same portion of file to save an operating system, and then create only one virtual disk file containing the differences between the various virtual machine and the original disk (more or less like image layering in Docker*).

 The Virtual CPU masks the feature of a CPU to a VM.
 The VCPU can be overbooked, up to twice the number of cores.
 The CPU has several rings of protection (user ... nested vos,vos,os).